deepexpressions/DeepExpressions/README.md

 ---
 ## About

-DeepExpressions is a Deep Learning tookit for Facial Expressions Recognition (FER) which aims to enable an easy way to implement projects based on human emotions.
+DeepExpressions is a Deep Learning toolkit for Facial Expressions Recognition (FER) which aims to enable an easy way to implement projects based on human emotions.

 ---
 ## Installation